Steve Garvey: Michigan State University

 After graduating from Chamberlain High School, Garvey played football and baseball at Michigan State University.
-He was committed to play football and baseball in college despite being drafted in the 3rd round by the Minnesota Twins in the June 1966 amateur draft at the age of 17.
-Garvey credited Spartan head football coach Duffy Daugherty encouraging him to be a multi-sport athlete in his choosing MSU.
-He recorded 30 tackles and earned a letter as a defensive back in 1967.
+He was committed to play football and baseball in college despite being drafted in the third round by the Minnesota Twins in the June 1966 amateur draft at age 17.
+Garvey credited his choosing MSU to Spartan head football coach Duffy Daugherty's encouraging him to be a multi-sport athlete.

+At MSU, Garvey recorded 30 tackles and earned a letter as a defensive back in 1967.
 His first at-bat in a Spartan uniform resulted in a grand-slam home run, with the ball landing in the Red Cedar River.
-He was named Michigan State Baseball Distinguished Alumnus of the Year in 2009, he was inducted into the Michigan State University Hall of Fame in 2010, and his baseball jersey number 10 was retired from Michigan State University in 2014.
+He continued to work towards completing his degree after beginning his professional baseball career, and in 1971 he received a Bachelor of Science in health and physical education.
+Garvey was named Michigan State Baseball Distinguished Alumnus of the Year in 2009, he was inducted into the Michigan State University Hall of Fame in 2010, and his baseball jersey number 10 was retired from Michigan State University in 2014.

 Major League Baseball career

 Los Angeles Dodgers

 Garvey was drafted by the Los Angeles Dodgers in the 1st round of the 1968 MLB draft (June secondary phase).
-He made his Major League debut on September 1, 1969 at the age of 20.
+He made his Major League debut on September 1, 1969, at the age of 20.
 He appeared in the 7th inning to pinch hit for Ray Lamb and struck out in his one appearance at the plate.
 He had two more plate appearances in 1969 as a pinch hitter and recorded his first hit on September 10, off Denny Lemaster of the Houston Astros.
 He played third base for the Dodgers in 1970 and hit his first home run on July 21, 1970, off Carl Morton of the Montreal Expos.
 He moved to first base in 1973 after the retirement of Wes Parker.

 Garvey was part of one of the most enduring infields in baseball history, along with third baseman Ron Cey, shortstop Bill Russell, and second baseman Davey Lopes.
 The four infielders stayed together as the Dodgers' starters for eight and a half years, starting on June 13, 1973.
 Garvey is one of only two players to have started an All-Star Game as a write-in vote, doing so in 1974.
 That year, he won the NL MVP award and had the first of six 200-hit seasons.
 In the 1978 National League Championship Series, which the Dodgers won over the Philadelphia Phillies, Garvey hit four home runs and added a triple for five extra base hits, both marks tying Bob Robertson's 1971 NLCS record and earning him the League Championship Series Most Valuable Player Award; Jeffrey Leonard would tie the NLCS home run record in the 1987 NLCS.